-During this time, we understand how difficult it is to be unable to visit loved ones in hospital and the significant impact that this can have.
+We understand how difficult it is to be unable to visit loved ones in hospital at this time, and the significant impact that this can have.
 Our staff will help you keep in touch throughout the COVID-19 pandemic, and can provide support to our patients, their relatives and carers in a number of ways.

 Where possible, we encourage you to contact your loved one directly by mobile phone or tablet.
 However, where this is not practical, you can contact the ward directly via the Royal and Broadgreen Hospitals ward list or via the ward list widget on the landing page of Aintree Hospital's website.

 For patients who may not be able to maintain contact with their family and friends through mobile phone or video calls like FaceTime, our staff can assist with arranging Virtual Visiting.
 This involves our staff supporting patients to make a video call to their loved ones using one of our tablets.

 Please contact staff on the ward if you would like to arrange a Virtual Visiting appointment.
 Our Patient Experience and Engagement Team can assist with any queries regarding Virtual Visiting and can be contacted at email@example.com

 In addition, our Volunteer Services Teams offer additional services to support our patients and their families.
 To arrange any of the following support, please contact:

 A small knitted heart can be given to the patient, and they can nominate a friend or family member to receive a matching heart.
 This heart will then be packaged and sent to the patient’s loved one with their personalised message.

 A small teddy/teddies can be given to a patient, and they can nominate a friend or family member to receive a matching teddy/teddies.
 This is ideal for children/grandchildren, to let them know they are thinking of them.
 The teddy will then be packaged and sent to the patient’s loved one with their personalised message.